tensorpack/tensorpack/docs/tutorial/input-source.md

 down your training by 10%.
 Think about how many more copies are made during your preprocessing.

-Failure to hide the data preparation latency is the major reason why people cannot see good GPU utilization. __Always choose a framework that allows latency hiding.__
+Failure to hide the data preparation latency is the major reason why people cannot see good GPU utilization.
+You should __always choose a framework that enables latency hiding.__
 However most other TensorFlow wrappers are designed to be `feed_dict` based.
+Tensorpack has built-in mechanisms to hide latency of the above stages.
 This is the major reason why tensorpack is [faster](https://github.com/tensorpack/benchmarks).

 ## Python Reader or TF Reader ?